maxzheng/great-life-guide/README.md

    now, which has nothing to do with any thoughts, actions, or events.
 The sadness associated with failure can be changed to appreciation at will regardless of the thought that failure does help you grow.
 Consciously change your emotions, thoughts, actions, and events and train your brain with associations that support you instead of destroy.
-You can feel depressed, happy, or not at any moment or for any event -- it's really a choice.
+You can decide to feel depressed, happy, or not at any moment or for any event -- it's really a choice.
-   You can think negatively, positively, or nothing at all about anything.
-You can take any action at any time or not.
+   You can decide to think negatively, positively, or nothing at all about anything.
+You can decide to take any action at any time or not.
 They can be tied together or isolated.
 All of them is a choice and a skill that you can master independently, so that they can be leveraged more effectively together.
 Absolute and conscious control will help you take your skills to new heights.

 4. **Skills**: All the steps in this guide are skills.
 Power steps improve your ability to gain unlimited energy.
    Happiness steps improve your ability to be happy every day.
 Productivity steps improve your ability to be productive.
    Prosperity steps improve your ability to be prosperous.
 It's important to understand everything that we do is a skill, therefore there are ways to improve them.
 Natural talent is where you start, but where it ends is completely up to you.
 Skills can be pushed to world-class levels using deliberate practice with passion and coaching.
-Identify the smallest unit of improvement, figure out the best approach, practice, and continously iterate based on feedback.
+Identify the smallest unit of improvement, figure out the best approach, practice, rest, and continously iterate based on feedback.
 Life itself is a skill.
 Learn to live a great life or let life push you around -- the choice is up to you.

 You might have noticed that all 4 areas have something in common, and that's how things are today is where you start and where it ends is 100% completely up to you.
 You life is in your own hands and no one else's -- no matter what happens in